gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

-First, the example of the Yellow Warbler (*Setophaga petechia*), one of the most observed species, showed that the single-species models predicted a broad distribution covering poorly sampled areas, with notable patches of absence across the continent ([@Fig:sp_raw,
+First, the example of the Yellow Warbler (*Setophaga petechia*), one of the most observed species, showed that the single-species models predicted a broad distribution covering poorly sampled areas, with notable patches of absence across the continent ([@fig:sp_raw;
-@Fig:sp_sdm]).
+@fig:sp_sdm]).
 Likewise, species richness, defined as the number of species present per site, showed a clear latitude gradient, with the poorest sites to the North and the richest to the South ([@fig:richness_raw;
 @fig:richness_sdm]).
 A form of altitude gradient could also be observed, with the Rockies